 9th Finchley

 It is known that when the 10th Finchley were registered in 1914 they were told that the next available number was 10.
 Numbers 1-8 were already in use and number 9 was reserved for a Group that was to open at St. Luke’s Church.
+Unfortunately there is no record as to who the leaders were or of any of their camps/activities.
+It is thought that the Group did not survive for long and closed before the end of the decade.

-By September there were 26 Cubs with 2 leaders and 9 Scouts with 1 leader.
-Numbers held steady for a while but there were a couple of changes to the leaders: Miss D M Dix had become the Cub Master in December 1930 and D M Sommerville her assistant the following March.
+Numbers held steady for a while but there were a couple of changes to the leaders: Miss D M Dix had become the Cub Master (CM) in December 1930 and D M Sommerville her assistant the following March.
 There is also a note in a District report that says the Cubs held a summer camp during 1930 at Dunwich in Suffolk.

 Apart from census returns over the next three years, no other references have been found until they are mentioned in the programme for the official opening of the Camping Ground in 1936.
 Jointly with the 6th Finchley they perform an arena display called ‘Grand Opening of the Bath’.
 The Rev. G K Hackett, the vicar at St Luke’s is recorded as the Group Scoutmaster but it is not known when he took on that role.

-In April 1938 the Group changed the colour of their scarf from Green to Royal Blue; the reason is unknown.
+In April 1938 the Group changed the colour of their scarf from green to royal blue; the reason is unknown.
 In June they took part in the Good Turn Rally with an arena display called ‘Just Hopping About’, and according to the District’s annual report they held a very successful concert, played several football matches, made a visit to RRS Discovery, and in addition to Easter and Whitsun camps held a number of patrol camps.

 With no census returns being available again until 1943 it is not possible to say exactly when the Group closed.

 It is not until December 1957 that the 9th Finchley is mentioned again.
-A note in the minutes book of the District Executive Committee states that there is the possibility of new Pack starting at St Luke’s, with ‘Mac’ Caithness expected to be the Cub Master.
+A note in the minutes book of the District Executive Committee states that there is the possibility of a new Pack starting at St Luke’s, with ‘Mac’ Caithness expected to be the Cub Master.
 ‘Mac’ had been involved with a number of Groups in Finchley since he moved from Doncaster where he had been a Scout, and had always wanted to have a Pack of his own.
 He was considered to be an experienced Scouter and had the promise of a lady helper.

-In the January of 1958 the Rev N Tuddenham, vicar at St Luke’s held a meeting for all interested parties and during February the District Executive agreed to the registration of the Group and confirmed that the colour of the scarf should be Royal Blue and Green, with Green being on the right.
+In the January of 1958 the Rev N Tuddenham, vicar at St Luke’s, held a meeting for all interested parties and during February the District Executive agreed to the registration of the Group and confirmed that the colour of the scarf should be royal blue and green, with green being on the right.

 The Pack met in the Church Halls and by the end of March there were 21 Cubs.
 In addition to ‘Mac’ there were 3 assistants: Beryl Neagle, Tony Shrimpton and Jean Caithness (‘Mac’s daughter).